d3M0N-wq/Besecure/README.md

 # BeSecure (PHISHING WEB-PAGE DETECTION USING ML)

-Contributors: Gaurav, Meeraj, Tenzin Ayush.
+Contributors: Gaurav, Meeraj, Tenzin, Ayush.

 There are many approaches or methods to detect any malicious or phishing websites, but since the implementation is very important, we should make a software that doesn’t need much processing